Armed Clashes in Caransebeș(1989)

 - The Armed Clashes in Caransebeș took place in 1989.
 Dec 22–23, 1989.

-- Who won the Armed Clashes in Caransebeș?
+- What was the outcome of the Armed Clashes in Caransebeș?

 - What was the significance of the Armed Clashes in Caransebeș?